Matroid schemes and geometric posets: Loops and isthmuses

-\begin{remark} It follows that for a matroid scheme $\M=(S,\rk)$ and an atom $a\in \at(S)$: \begin{itemize} \item $a$ is a loop of $\M$ if and only if $a$ is a loop of the local matroids $\M_u$ for all $u\in\max S$. \item $a$ is an isthmus of $\M$ if and only if $a$ is an isthmus of the local matroids $\M_u$ for all $u\in\max S$. \end{itemize} \end{remark}
+\begin{remark} It follows that for a matroid prescheme $\M=(S,\rk)$ and an atom $a\in \at(S)$: \begin{itemize} \item $a$ is a loop of $\M$ if and only if $a$ is a loop of some local matroid $\M_u$ where $u\in\max S$. \item $a$ is an isthmus of $\M$ if and only if $a$ is an isthmus of every local matroid $\M_u$ where $u\in\max S$. \end{itemize} \end{remark}